Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 \begin{section}{Minimization of the Helffer-Sj\"ostrand Energy} In this section, we will take general $a \in \R^{\car_L}$, but we have particular interest in the case where $a$ is almost orthogonal to the family $\{ P^z \}_{z \in \pa \car_L}$ in the $L^2(\car_L)$ inner product.
 We consider $(\eta(x))_{x \in \car_L}$ distributed according to the measure $\Q^b$.
 For any $x \in \car_L$, we let $\mu^b_x$ be the marginal distribution of $\eta(x)$ under $\Q^b$, and let $\nu^{b(x)}$ be the probability measure on $\R$ proportional to $\exp(-V(\xi) + b(x) \xi)d\xi$.

 We seek a precise understanding of $\mathcal{E}_a(\cdot;\Q^b)$ and its minimizer.
 In the case of the Gaussian membrane model and $\inner{a,P^z}_{\car_L}= 0$, the minimizer is simply $u_a(x,\eta) = c a(x)$ for some constant $c$.
-Critically, the fact that $a$ is ``boundary orthogonal", i.e.\ orthogonal to the $\{ P^z \}$, means that the boundary terms within $\mathcal{E}_a$ are irrelevant for the Gaussian energy.
+Critically, the fact that $a$ is "boundary orthogonal", i.e.\ orthogonal to the $\{ P^z \}$, means that the boundary terms within $\mathcal{E}_a$ are irrelevant for the Gaussian energy.

 In the non-Gaussian case, even if $\inner{a,P^z}_{\car_L} = 0$, the boundary terms are still active due to the random background measure $\Q^b$ and random coefficients involving $V''$ within $\mathcal{E}_a$.
-We pursue the idea, mentioned at the end of \Cref{intro_sec}, that there should be a homogenization/law of large numbers effect due to the random environment $\eta$ in the boundary terms within $\mathcal{E}_a$.
-It will allow us to show the minimizer of $\mathcal{E}_a$ is close to that of $\mathcal{F}_a$, which was understood in \Cref{SSlaw_sec}.
+We pursue the idea, mentioned at the end of \sref{intro_sec}, that there should be a homogenization or law of large numbers effect due to the random environment $\eta$ in the boundary terms within $\mathcal{E}_a$.
+It will allow us to show the minimizer of $\mathcal{E}_a$ is close to that of $\mathcal{F}_a$, which was understood in \sref{SSlaw_sec}.

 The question of dependence of $u_a = \mathrm{HS}^b a$ on $b$ must also be addressed.
-We find that if $|a|^2 |b|$ is small in $L^1(\car_L)$, the dependence is also small.
+We find that if $|a|^2 |b|^2$ is small in $L^1(\car_L)$, the dependence is also small.
 This condition will hold for the limits involving the rescaled field $\ol{\phi}$, but not for the infinite volume limit in $d \geq 5$.
-For the infinite volume limit \Cref{inf_limit_thm}, we will consider $a$ and $b$ with mass concentrated on a single point in \Cref{pt_est_theo}.
+For the infinite volume limit \tref{inf_limit_thm}, we will consider $a$ and $b$ with mass concentrated on a single point in \pref{pt_est_theo}.

 Fix $\epsilon \in (0,1)$ and $\ell \in \Z$ such $L^{1-\epsilon} \leq \ell \leq 2L^{1-\epsilon}$, and let $\Lambda = \car_L \setminus \car_{L - \ell}$ be a boundary layer of thickness $\ell$.
-Define $w \in H^1(Q^b; \R^{\car_L})$ by
+Define $w \in H^1(\Q^b; \R^{\car_L})$ by